david-todorov/Calculus_II/README.md

 # Calculus_II and Stochastic
-University exercises for Calculus II
+University exercises for Calculus II and Stochastic